middlebury/styleguide/_editorial/t.md

 **titles**

-Articles
+Articles:

 A, An, The:
 What to do with an initial, _A, An,_ or _The_ in a title when used in running text.
 Drop the initial article if it makes the text awkward.

-`The Town’s College is one of our most useful reference books.`
+_The Town’s College_ is one of our most useful reference books.

-`His Town’s College proved to be one of our most useful reference books.`
+His _Town’s College_ proved to be one of our most useful reference books.

 In running text, lowercase _the_ when it precedes the name of a society, association, building, or other proper name, even when it is part of the name.
 This also applies to _the_ in magazine and newspaper titles.
 Any initial _the_ in the titles of periodicals (journals, magazines, and newspapers) should be subsumed by the surrounding text or dropped.

-`The project is funded through the Prudential Foundation.`
+The project is funded through the Prudential Foundation.

-`Reading the New York Times is great way to start the day.`
+Reading the _New York Times_ is great way to start the day.

 When the name of an entity includes a definite article, such as “The Grille” or  “The Who,” it should be lowercased in running text.

 `We are eating lunch at the Grille and listening to the Who.`

-Courses
+Courses:

 Course titles are printed in roman type, capped, with no quotation marks in general text.

 `Professor Smith’s course the Beginning of the Universe has had a waiting list for several years.` (Note: lowercase _the_ even though it is part of the title of the course.)

-Course titles can combine the department code with a numerical designation and the title: JAPN 0101 First-Year Japanese.
+Or course titles can combine the department code with a numerical designation and the title: JAPN 0101 First-Year Japanese.
 Place a space between the department code and the course number.
 It is not necessary to include the course number in general interest texts.

 Creative works: